owntracks/ocli/README.md

 	}
 	```

-- `setConfiguration` permits setting some of _ocli_'s internal values.
+- `setConfiguration` permits setting some of _owntracks-cli-publisher_'s internal values.
 Note that these do not persist a restart.

     ```console
     $ mosquitto_pub -t $t -m "$(jo _type=cmd action=setConfiguration configuration=$(jo _type=configuration locatorInterval=10 locatorDisplacement=0))"